 Day 6: Bergen

-For Bergen we had taken almost half a day of time.
+We had taken almost half a day of time to visit Berge.
 Since we are more nature loving people than city people, half a day was definitely enough for us.
 Worth seeing here is, of course, the district Bryggen right on the harbor.
 We were so shocked by the sudden culture shock due to the sheer masses of people on the ground that we did not stay much longer, but rather preferred to return directly to nature.

 Day 7: Naeroyfjord